seppinho/pixyll/_posts/2015-10-19-cloudgene-apps.md

 Hadoop is pretty famous for analysing huge datasets in batch (MapReduce) or in-memory (Spark).
 To abstract all the technical things (e.g. setting up a cluster, executing/managing Hadoop programs, HDFS Staging) from end users, [Lukas](http://www.forer.it) and I developed the Hadoop workflow system Cloudgene, introduced in [this blog entry](http://seppinho.github.io/cloudgene/hadoop/2015/08/27/cloudgene/).

 ## Cloudgene + Docker
 Even if the installation process of Cloudgene is quite doable, the prerequiste of having a running Hadoop Cluster is kind of a shortcoming.
-To deal with this issue, we generated a [Hadoop Docker Image](http://seppinho.github.io/docker/hadoop/2015/08/26/docker-hadoop/) to set up a Cloudera Hadoop (CDH5) cluster in pseudo-distributed mode.
-As seen in the picture, Cloudgene is automatically installed atop of Hadoop and new applications (apps) can be registered.
-The important message is that every random Hadoop program can be connected to Cloudgene!
+To overcome this, we generated a [Hadoop Docker Image](http://seppinho.github.io/docker/hadoop/2015/08/26/docker-hadoop/) to set up a Cloudera Hadoop (CDH5) cluster in pseudo-distributed mode.
+With the help of this image we are now able to install Cloudgene atop of Hadoop and new applications (apps) can be registered.
+This means that every random Hadoop program can be connected to Cloudgene and benefit from its workflow capabilities.

 ![desk](http://seppinho.github.io/uploads/workflow.png)